-The country is clear that the foundation of a person is knowledge.
+Above all, the country is clear that the foundation of a person is knowledge.
 However, exploiting it makes us one of the most qualified Latin American countries.
 Investing in the formation of networks of young entrepreneurs and businessmen with the help of iNNpulsa and the Presidential Council for Youth- Colombia Joven; through two initiatives: CEmprende Junior and the Young Entrepreneurs Network in alliance with Fenalco.

 3. Development and Innovation

-CEmprende Junior is a program created to support the development and innovation within the country.
+For instance, CEmprende Junior is a program created to support the development and innovation within the country.
 A pilot program of virtual training in entrepreneurship.
 It seeks to reach 1,000 young people in two groups differentiated by age ranges: young adolescents (between 14 and 17 years old); and young people (between 18 and 21 years old), in addition to 100 teachers in the country.
-Among the purposes of the initiative are to prepare young people to be successful and generate socio-economic development in the country.
+Certainly, among the purposes of the initiative are to prepare young people to be successful and generate socio-economic development in the country.
 And, in this way, contribute to the reduction of unemployment and the number of NEETs in Colombia.

 4. Interconnectivity to become a technology hub